Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 Pattaya and Pattaya Memorial Hospital offer excellent care.

-respect local customs and etiquette?
+How do I respect local customs and etiquette?

 * Temples: Dress modestly (cover